o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/tutorial-controllable-character.md

   visual scripting system. '
 title: '&script-canvas; Tutorial: Creating a Controllable Entity'
 ---
-# Script Canvas Tutorial: Creating a Controllable Entity<a name="script-canvas-tutorial-controllable-character"></a>
+# Script Canvas Tutorial: Creating a Controllable Entity {#script-canvas-tutorial-controllable-character}

 This tutorial walks you through the steps to create a simple sphere that you can control with keyboard input\.